Isangerak/Stockle/README.md

 o Holds the endpoints
 ### Inventory Software
-Unlike the API this should be run from **within the folder** as it will be referencing both _stockle.png_ and _sync_png_ from your current working directory.

 **IMPORTANT:** within _inventory_software.py_ you will need to reference the IP Address of the API.
 A Placeholder will already be there to show you an example of a valid entry.